Chaos Zero Nightmare: Haru Guide – Best Teams, Build and Role

 How to make Haru perform well

-Haru’s performance lives or dies on one resource: AP.
-Multiple guides agree that AP economy is her real limiter.
-That makes sense immediately once you look past the highlight clips.
-Expensive hands, awkward sequencing, and dead turns are what sink Haru builds.
-When she looks bad, it is usually because the team cannot fund her combo lines.
-When she looks great, it is because the rest of the squad is quietly paying for them.
+Haru lives or dies on one resource: AP.
+When she looks bad, it is almost always because the team cannot fund her combo lines — expensive hands, awkward sequencing, dead turns.
+When she looks great, the rest of the squad is quietly paying for her casts.

 Step 1: Treat AP as part of Haru’s damage stat

 Do not think of AP support as a comfort pick.
-For Haru, it is offensive scaling.
-Every extra point of AP, cost reduction, or zero-cost interaction can turn into another Anchor Shot cast, and another cast usually matters more than trying to overstack raw attack on gear.
-That is why AP-positive teammates keep coming up in serious Haru recommendations.
+For Haru it is offensive scaling.
+Every point of AP, cost reduction, or zero-cost interaction can become another Anchor Shot cast — and with the cap at 10, another cast almost always beats overstacking raw attack on gear.

 Step 2: Cycle Anchor Shot, do not admire it

-The best Haru turns are built around seeing Anchor Shot again as quickly as possible.
-Draw effects, search, discard retrieval, and hand-fixing all matter because they reduce the number of dead cards between one Anchor Shot and the next.
-If a line gives you a slightly weaker immediate attack but improves your odds of replaying Anchor Shot in the same turn, that is usually the better Haru line.
+The best Haru turns are built around seeing Anchor Shot again as fast as possible.
+Draw, search, discard retrieval, and hand-fixing all reduce the dead cards between one cast and the next.
+If a line gives you a slightly weaker immediate hit but improves your odds of replaying Anchor Shot in the same turn, take it.

 Step 3: Use Anchor Pointer carefully